davidmally-at/libsignal-protocol-javascript/README.md

 ## Usage

+There are two ways to use this package.

-Require with browserify (or your front-end bundler of choice):
+You can require with your front-end bundler of choice (e.g. browserify, webpack):

 ```js
 var libsignal = require('libsignal-protocol')
 ```

+Or, you can include the prebundled `dist/libsignal.js` in your HTML file.

 ### Install time